Winter/Summer Study Trips: FAQ

 Will there be a group airfare?
 Do I have to travel with the group to start and end the trip?

-Usually not.
+Most trips do not.
 We realize many students wish to use frequent flyer miles and/or have other departure points and post-trip destinations, so traveling with the group is not compulsory.
 However if you travel on your own, you must arrange your schedule to be at a prearranged meeting point on the first day and remain with the group until the final day.
 You will be asked to provide your flight schedule details to the Study Abroad office so we know when to expect you.

 For some trips (e.g. trips to China) we may offer a group flight option through a travel agent and will supply details after registration.
 If you want to travel with the group, you will be asked to decide and respond quickly, and pay for your ticket directly to the travel agent.